Last Updated on 9 months by DIARYNIGRACIA

 Adapting to Life and Work in Kuwait

 Moving to this place was completely different.
-I see the challenges of an OFW and face wasn’t so much figuring out Kuwait, it was really trying hard to make first step in a demanding professional environment while handling the stresses of homesickness – after long hours at work and returning to an empty room, I spent time more on study with ambition.
-While the hardest part is the lack of support system from your own kabayan.
+I see the challenges of an OFW and face wasn’t so much figuring out Kuwait, it was really trying hard to make the first step in a demanding professional environment while handling the stresses of homesickness – after long hours at work and returning to an empty room, I spent time more on study with ambition.
+The hardest part is the lack of a support system from your own kabayan.
 Sometimes support given is limited.
-And these are my embracing lessons, I have learned from time I spent in this culture.
+And these are the embracing lessons, I have learned from the time I spent in this culture.
 More challenging than I had originally anticipated.

-In time I realized that this Middle East culture can be easily understood by their core values and the roots that drive a culture and from here, to which we can eventually see how everything else around stems from these things, and the way people do things and speak.
+In time I realized that this Middle Eastern culture can be easily understood by its core values and the roots that drive a culture and from here, we can eventually see how everything else around stems from these things, and the way people do things and speak.

-And before I could embrace the challenge of this new environment, I had to come to terms with the loss of power, freedom, routine, and support.
-It’s only when we stop thinking about what we have lost or left behind in our own country that we can enjoy the benefits of what we actually have now, reminding us of every good which we easily overlooked, despite of its imperfections.
+Before I could embrace the challenge of this new environment, I had to come to terms with the loss of power, freedom, routine, and support.
+It’s only when we stop thinking about what we have lost or left behind in our own country that we can enjoy the benefits of what we actually have now, reminding us of every good that we easily overlooked, despite its imperfections.

-And although our chosen destination may be a quaint, charming, simple environment, or it may be one of the safest, most sophisticated nations in the world; its culture, language and climate may present unforeseen difficulties for an OFW in the course of everyday life.
+Although our chosen destination may be a quaint, charming, simple environment, or it may be one of the safest, most sophisticated nations in the world; its culture, language, and climate may present unforeseen difficulties for an OFW in the course of everyday life.

 “You can only see what you know.”
 Learning this is the key to understanding.